 What Is the Process for an Erb’s Palsy Birth Injury Lawsuit?

-Throughout every step of filing a birth injury lawsuit and obtaining justice from negligent medical professionals and their hospital, your lawyer will handle it.
-While you shift your priorities to your child’s care, it’ll be relieving to have someone by your side who’s qualified to fight back against insurance companies and can help you win your case.
+Your lawyer can guide you through every step of filing a birth injury lawsuit and obtaining justice from negligent medical professionals and their hospital.
+So, while you shift your priorities to your child’s care, having someone by your side who’s qualified to fight back against insurance companies and can help you win your case will be relieving.

 Step 1: Consultation